SaurabhNair239/Car-Price-Predictor/README.md

 Contineous deployment can be done using the [main.yaml](https://github.com/SaurabhNair239/Car-Price-Predictor/blob/main/.github/workflows/main.yaml) file

+### Below mentioned steps need to be followed for deployment

-Before doing one must create AWS Elastic Container registry and user with required privilages as mentioned below:
+* Create AWS Elastic Container registry .

+* Create user with below mentioned privilages:

-> AmazonEC2FullAccess
+    *  AmazonEC2FullAccess

-> AmazonEC2ContainerRegistryFullAccess
+    * AmazonEC2ContainerRegistryFullAccess

-After completing this process store the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as a github action secret key
+* Store AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in github action secret key.

-Once the registry is being setup one must create a AWS ECS cluster and task defination as per the requirements
+* Create a AWS ECS cluster and task defination as per the requirements.

-Final step will be to setup the EC2 instance and update the security requirments where you must specify the inbound and outbound TCP for IPv4 and IPv6.
+* Setup the EC2 instance

+* Update the security requirments where you must specify the inbound and outbound TCP for IPv4 and IPv6.

-Detailed explation of the deployment will be published soon.
+***Detailed explation of the deployment will be published soon.***

 ## Next step:

 * Improvement in the Frontend optimization.